 Do we automatically become the legal parents of the baby once it is born?

 Not necessarily.
 In some countries the intended parents become the legal parents as soon as the baby is born.
 Legal orders may be made in that country in favour of the intended parents straightaway.
 These orders are unlikely to be valid in the UK.
+In the UK only a sperm donor father where the surrogate mother is unmarried would be viewed as a father.
+Under UK law the surrogate mother will be the child’s mother and her husband ( if she has one ) the father unless and until a parental order is made.
 Therefore, it is important that you make an application to become the legal parents of the child under UK law too by applying for a parental order or adoption under UK law (see below).
-There is a time limit of six months from the date of the baby’s birth after which the UK court will not generally issue a parental order.
-Thereafter the only option would be to adopt the child.
+There is a time limit of six months from the date of the baby’s birth after which the UK court has a discretion to extend the period but applying within 6 months is more certain Thereafter the only option would be to adopt the child.
 While waiting for the parental order to be processed, the child will require a visa in order to enter the UK.

 Can one person alone apply for a parental order?

 Yes.
 Prior to 3 January 2019, a parental order was only available to two people in a relationship akin to marriage.
 The law has now changed to provide that one person may apply for a parental order.

 What happens if our marriage breaks down and we don’t have a parental order and we haven’t adopted the baby under UK law?

 First and foremost you should ensure that the surrogate mother has waived her rights to the baby.
 If one or both of you are the child’s biological parent, you can apply for a parental order .
 This will give you both equal rights in relation to the baby.
 However,there may also be significant immigration issues for the baby.